Anthony Manning

-Anthony Manning (born September 4, 1992) is an American soccer player who plays for Detroit City FC in the USL Championship.
+Anthony Manning (born September 4, 1992) is an American soccer player who plays for Dallas Dynamo in the United Premier Soccer League.

 Career

 College

 Manning spent his entire college career at Saint Louis University.
 He made a total of 76 appearances for the Billikens and tallied five goals and two assists.

 Professional

 Manning was selected in the third round (52nd overall) of the 2015 MLS SuperDraft by the Portland Timbers.
 On March 29, he signed a professional contract with USL affiliate club Portland Timbers 2.
 He made his professional debut that same day in a 3–1 victory over Real Monarchs SLC.

 Manning was signed to Portland Timbers MLS squad on July 13, 2015.

 Manning signed with North American Soccer League side Indy Eleven on March 9, 2017.

 On February 15, 2021, Detroit City FC announced that they had signed Manning pending approval from NISA and the USSF.